 Dr.Ned Shimizu and Dental Treatment PhilosophyD

 r.
 Shimizu's treatment philosophy is to save natural teeth as much as possible: his dental care approach is more conservative because he believes that having more natural teeth in your mouth and minimal prep is beneficial to your oral health.
-He always considers to save and preserve your natural teeth whenever possible for your dental care and treatment and have better cosmetic results.
+He always considers saving and preserve your natural teeth whenever possible for your dental care and treatment and has better cosmetic results.

 Even when you focus on one tooth, more tooth reduction causes less support for the restoration.
-When you have more support or the tooth structure under repair, the veneers and crowns last much longer.
+The veneers and crowns last much longer when you have more support or the tooth structure under repair.
 Of course, when you have a root canal treatment, the tooth is much weaker than the vital tooth to support restorations.

 For an extreme example, if you want an ideal smile, you can pull all your teeth out and make upper and lower full dentures.
 This way, you can have excellent gum color, shape, and exposure, and you can choose any form or colored teeth, however, and wherever you would like.
 It's an easy solution, but no one wants that because it is too aggressive.